You don’t need to witness violence to have a stress response to it.

 “We have a tendency to downplay things and avoid them, but we know that avoiding them only fuels anxiety, and it’s worse,” Baumstein explained.
 Baumstein recommends that you face those feelings, but also listen to yourself and know your limits, and take care of yourself.

 Baumstein says that young children should not be exposed to violence.
 Also, it is important to listen to older children.
-Have an open and honest conversation with them about what happened and validate their feelings.
+Have an open and honest conversation with them regarding what happened and validate their feelings.